catto-labs/does-it-bun/README.md

 # Does It Bun?

-> An experimental website that tells you if an NPM package
+An experimental website that tells you if an NPM package is fully compatible with Bun or Node and why it is not.

-> is fully compatible with Bun or Node and why it is not.
+Please keep in mind this is very much still a WIP.

 ## Demonstration

-> TODO
+Coming soon

 ## Develop

-> TODO
+Coming soon

 ## Resources

-> TODO
+Coming soon